oracle-livelabs/em-omc/enterprise-manager/emcc/em-fleet-maintenance-patching-ui/em-fleet-maintenance-patching-ui.md

 4. We can validate our entries (new Oracle home, log file location, credentials) provided in previous page and validate the desired operation.
 Validation acts as a precheck before we submit the main operation.
 Click on ***Validate*** and a new pop-up screen will appear.
     ![](images/submit-Validate.png "quick and full valdiation modes")

 There are two validation modes - Quick and Full.
 We can select either of these.
 Full validation mode submits a deployment procedure.
-In this case choose Quick validation mode and click on Validate.
+In this lab, choose Quick validation mode and click on Validate.

   ![](images/quick-validate.png "quick and full valdiation modes")